 6. Eat More Craisins and Raisins

-Scientists believe this same “nonstick” action may work for your teeth too.
-Studies from the University of Rochester Medical Center found that cranberry juice acted like “Teflon for teeth,” making it harder for the bacteria to cling to them.
+Furthermore, scientists believe this same “nonstick” action may work for your teeth too.
+Moreover, studies from the University of Rochester Medical Center found that cranberry juice acted like “Teflon for teeth,” making it harder for the bacteria to cling to them.
 It also helped disrupt the formation of plaque.
 Another study reported that cranberry extracts helped inhibit inflammation and stopped bacteria from forming its damaging film on the teeth.

-The problem is that most cranberry juice is high in sugar and sugar can negate those healthy benefits of the cranberries.
+Moreover, the problem is that most cranberry juice is high in sugar and sugar can negate the healthy benefits of the cranberries.
 Researchers are working on ways to add the natural substances from cranberry to mouthwashes and toothpaste.
 In the meantime, however, you can get some of the benefits by choosing low-sugar juice or by eating more dried cranberries and dried raisins.

-Dried fruit is high in sugar too, but according to a 2005 study, compounds in raisins help fight that same oral bacteria that create gum disease.
-Raisins can actually help suppress the growth of these bacteria, reducing the risk of cavities and gum disease.
+Dried fruit is high in sugar too, but according to a 2005 study, compounds in raisins help fight the same oral bacteria that create gum disease.
+Moreover, raisins can actually help suppress the growth of these bacteria, reducing the risk of cavities and gum disease.